Melville Golding Woodrow

 Melville was the youngest of six children.
 He was baptised on 11th June 1888.
 He had two sisters, Lillian (1878) and Ella (1880), and three brothers, Horace (1883), Raymond (1885) and Leslie (1887).
 Robert had been born in Marnhull, Dorset in 1846 and Mary in Westminster in 1852.
 The four eldest children were born in Mottisfont, Hampshire, where Robert was described as an estate carpenter.
 The estate in Mottisfont that seems most likely would have been Mottisfont Abbey.
 During the last decades of the nineteenth century Mottisfont was let to a wealthy banker, Daniel Meinertzhagen.
 The terms of the let were interesting in that they forbade the installation of electric lighting or central heating.
 The ten Meinertzhagen children built aviaries for their large collection of eagles, hawks, owls and ravens.
 As estate carpenter perhaps Robert was involved in the construction.
 Leslie and Melville were born in Gaunts, Wimborne Minster, Dorset.
 There was a large mansion at Gaunts which suggests that Robert was again working as an estate carpenter 1, when the 1891 census was recorded.
 Gaunts House was originally left to John of Gaunt by his wife Blanche around 1355.
 It became the family house of the Glyn family, owned at the time of 1891 census by Sir Richard George Glyn.
 The Glyn family held the baronetcies of Gaunts and Ewell.
 2

 Melville began his schooling at Milton Boys’ School, Hampshire and from there to Poole Secondary School in Dorset.
 By this time Melville’s family had moved to Suffolk.
-Possibly Melville was living with another family member or boarding at the school.
+It is possible that Melville was living with another family member or boarding at the school.

 By 1901 most of the family had moved to Dalham, Suffolk, where Robert was estate carpenter at Dalham Hall.
 The estate of Dalham Hall, near Newmarket, was bought in 1901 by Cecil Rhodes.
 3 The estate was never lived in by Cecil Rhodes who died before he could move there.
 Instead it was passed to his brother Francis William Rhodes.
 4 The three youngest Woodrow children were the only ones still living with their parents.
 Raymond, now 17, was following in his father’s footsteps and employed as a carpenter.
 No census record for the eldest child, Lillian has yet been found but in the first quarter of 1902 her death, aged 24, was registered in Milton, Kent.
 Ella was boarding with the delightfully named Salome Haggis, a widow, in Edwardstone, Suffolk, where she was working as an assistant schoolmistress.
 Tragically in the third quarter of 1902, her death was also recorded.
 Teaching was the profession chosen by Horace too and in 1901 he was boarding with Martha Caucutt, a widow, in Buckden, Huntingdon.